 Elective care in Scotland is facing severe pressures.
 Waiting lists for both outpatient and inpatient treatments in Scotland increased rapidly after the start of the pandemic but have not yet begun to fall.

-The proportion of outpatients who had been waiting more than 12 weeks for an appointment stood at 57% in March 2024, compared to 27% in December 2019.
+The proportion of outpatients who had been waiting more than 12 weeks for an appointment stood at 61% in September 2024, up from 27% in September 2019.

 Even before the pandemic, however, the proportion of people waiting for over 12 weeks had been increasing, indicating that pressures on elective care preceded the pandemic.